JDSherbert/Audio-File-Guide/README.md

 -----------------------------------------------------------------------

-## File Types
-Each audio file type has a container format or “Wrapper”, which allow more data to be embedded into a single file, usually along with metadata for identifying and further detailing those files.
-This often includes Metadata, such as tags, sample rate, BPM, length, midi information, loop markers, and strings such as the name of the creator and the size of the file.
-Sometimes, there can be even more data, such as images, and links in this metadata.
-There are several types of metadata:

-- #### Basic Metadata
-Includes fundamental details about the audio content but may not support the full range of metadata fields available in more modern or comprehensive formats.
-Basic metadata often includes:
-Title: The name of the track.
-Artist: The name of the artist or performer.
-Album: The name of the album the track belongs to.
-Year: The year the track was released or recorded.
-Genre: The genre of the track (e.g., rock, classical, jazz).
-Track Number: The position of the track within an album.
-Duration: The length of the track.

-- #### Extensive Metadata
-Extensive metadata formats include all the basic fields plus additional information.
-File types supported are .mp3 (with ID3 tags), .flac, .m4a, and .ogg, allowing for a richer and more informative tagging system.
-These often include:
-Album Artwork: Images associated with the album or track.
-Lyrics: The words to the song.
-Composer: Information about the composer of the track.
-Conductor: Information about the conductor (for classical music).
-Bit Rate: Information about the bit rate of the file.
-Sample Rate: Information about the sample rate of the file.
-Comment: Additional notes or comments about the track.
-User-Defined Tags: Custom tags defined by the user.

-- #### Limited or No Metadata Support
-As described - the file does not support metadata for either security, size, or legacy restrictions.

 ## Quick Guide
 | Type  | Size | Quality | Compression | Common Uses                                   | Sample Rates (kHz)       | Bit Rates (kbps)          |
 |-------|------|---------|-------------|-----------------------------------------------|--------------------------|---------------------------|